-How do chemicals from the groundwater get into my home?
+How do chemicals from the groundwater get into my home or building?

-Vapor intrusion, the process by which chemical vapors enter a home, can happen when a home is located above or near an area of contaminated groundwater.
-If the chemicals in the groundwater are found at the water table, they can vaporize and move up into homes through gaps, cracks, or holes in the foundation or basement floor.
-Whether or not they enter the home depends on a lot of things, including the atmospheric pressure inside the home, the outside temperature, the type of heating system in the home, etc. If the conditions are right, vapors can enter the home.
-Click here for more information.
+Vapor intrusion, the process by which chemical vapors enter a home or building, can happen when it is located above or near an area of contaminated groundwater.
+If the chemicals in the groundwater are found at the water table, they can vaporize and move up into homes and buildings through gaps, cracks, or holes in the foundation or basement floor.
+Whether or not they enter the home or building depends on a lot of things, including the atmospheric pressure inside the home or building, the outside temperature, the type of heating system in the location etc. If the conditions are right, vapors can enter the home or building.

-How do I know if I have vapors in my home?
+How do I know if I have vapors in my home or building?

-If you live near an area of shallow groundwater contamination, the Air Force will sample the air in your home, if requested.
-Tests are only done during the heating season (November through March), as that is when vapor intrusion is most likely to occur.
-The Air Force will provide you with a copy of the lab report, generally six to eight weeks after the sampling is completed.
+If you live near an area of shallow groundwater contamination, the Air Force will sample the air in your home or building, if requested.
+Tests are only done during the heating season (October through March), as that is when vapor intrusion is most likely to occur.
+The Air Force will provide you with a copy of the lab report, generally eight weeks after the sampling is completed.
+If vapors are present in your home or building, an Air Force representative will call with the results over the phone, as well as in writing.

 How much will testing cost me?